orijtech/nodejs-spanner/README.md

 > :warning: **Make sure that the OpenTelemetry imports are the first, before importing the Spanner library**

+> :warning: **In order for your spans to be annotated with SQL, you MUST opt-in by setting environment variable `SPANNER_NODEJS_ANNOTATE_PII_SQL=1`, this is because SQL statements can be sensitive personally-identifiable-information (PII).**

 To test out trace examination, you can use the Zipkin tracing service like this.

 ```javascript